timothyvarghese/CharitableVisualizations/README.md

 Thus repository contains Power BI, Tableau, and Python (and Seaborn) code for visualizing a sample charitable data set.
 The input data set is synthesized but realistic (it matches what I have seen in an internship) and is large (70,000 donor records).
-It can be used by others as a publicly available benchmark as there us nothing proprietary about the synthesized data.
+It can be used by others as a publicly available benchmark as there is nothing proprietary about the synthesized data.

 The current code is more about visual analytics but in the future I will add some machine learning results as well using the Weka tool set that I have done (in my experience, simple decision trees